-1 Mr who taught metalwork and Mr McCallum, the PE teacher.'
-2 He goes on to mention some other names.
-3 He then talks about the set-up and at 36 he says: 4 'There were two other cottages on the grounds, 5 called Savio House and Ogilvie House.
-These houses held 6 7 boys being prepared for release or who were of exemplary 8 behaviour, after a year I was put into Ogilvie House, 9 which was run by ....'
-10 He mentions the couple who ran that particular 11 establishment.
-He then talks about the routine, including the 12 13 schooling, matters such as health, trips and recreation 14 and religion.
-Then at paragraph 51 he says: 15 'I didn't get any visitors while there and I don't 16 recall anybody ever getting a visitor, though that was 17 18 probably because most got home for the weekend.
-Sometimes I didn't get home for months at a time because 19 20 I hadn't achieved the necessary 30 points.
-21 I didn't get any visits from social workers and if there were any official visitors who inspected the place 22 23 then it was something I was not aware of.'
-24 He says he never ran away.
-Then, reading on from paragraph 54: 25
+Mr MJK 1 who taught metalwork and Mr McCallum, the PE 2 teacher.'
+He goes on to mention some other names.
+3 He then talks about the set-up and at 36 he says: 4 5 'There were two other cottages on the grounds, 6 called Savio House and Ogilvie House.
+These houses held boys being prepared for release or who were of exemplary 7 8 behaviour, after a year I was put into Ogilvie House, which was run by ....'
+9 10 He mentions the couple who ran that particular 11 establishment.
+12 He then talks about the routine, including the schooling, matters such as health, trips and recreation 13 14 and religion.
+15 Then at paragraph 51 he says: 'I didn't get any visitors while there and I don't 16 17 recall anybody ever getting a visitor, though that was probably because most got home for the weekend.
+18 Sometimes I didn't get home for months at a time because 19 20 I hadn't achieved the necessary 30 points.
+21 I didn't get any visits from social workers and if 22 there were any official visitors who inspected the place then it was something I was not aware of.'
+23 He says he never ran away.
+24 25 Then, reading on from paragraph 54:

-'If you had wet your bed you had to take your wet sheets down to the kit room, having to walk by all the other boys as you did.
-They would call you "stinky" and it was really humiliating.
+1 'If you had wet your bed you had to take your wet 2 sheets down to the kit room, having to walk by all the 3 other boys as you did.
+They would call you "stinky" and 4 it was really humiliating.

-5 If you said you hadn't wet the bed when you had, 6 then whichever Brother was on duty would punch and kick 7 you for lying.
-This happened to me two or three times 8 a week until I stopped wetting the bed.
-I think 9 I stopped out of fear of being further assaulted.
+5 If you said you hadn't wet the bed when you had, 6 then whichever Brother was on duty would punch and kick you for lying.
+This happened to me two or three times 7 8 a week until I stopped wetting the bed.
+I think I stopped out of fear of being further assaulted.
+9

-10 There was a point system whereby every boy started 11 off with 20 points and if you got to 30 points you were 12 allowed home at the weekend.
-They would add points for 13 good behaviour, but also deduct points for anything 14 deemed to be of bad behaviour.
+There was a point system whereby every boy started 10 11 off with 20 points and if you got to 30 points you were 12 allowed home at the weekend.
+They would add points for good behaviour, but also deduct points for anything 13 14 deemed to be of bad behaviour.

-You would also be given the belt for certain offences like swearing, smoking or fighting.
-Basically you could get the belt for anything they thought you did that was breaking some rule or other.
+You would also be given the belt for certain 15 offences like swearing, smoking or fighting.
+Basically 16 17 you could get the belt for anything they thought you did that was breaking some rule or other.
+18 my sums.
+He punched, kicked and slapped me as if I was 25

-19BrotherMF, SNR, was all right20but life in general at St Joseph's was horrible.
-You21couldn't wait until you got home for the weekend.

-If you had a complaint you took it to your housemaster.
-On one occasion, I had been beaten up by Brother in class simply because I struggled to do my sums.
-He punched, kicked and slapped me as if I was
+Brother MJF SNR 19 , was all right 20 but life in general at St Joseph's was horrible.
+You couldn't wait until you got home for the weekend.
+21 22 If you had a complaint you took it to your housemaster.
+On one occasion, I had been beaten up by 23 Brother MBZ in class simply because I struggled to do